Skip to content

 • Novelty: ⭐⭐⭐⭐ Closed-form derivation is novel, though the data transformation idea is relatively intuitive.

-• Experimental Thoroughness: ⭐⭐⭐⭐ Multi-scale validation and comprehensive ablations, but limited to a single dataset.
+• Experimental Thoroughness: ⭐⭐⭐⭐ Sufficient multi-scale validation and ablation, despite the single dataset.

-• Writing Quality: ⭐⭐⭐⭐⭐ Theoretical derivations are clear with a complete chain of propositions.
+• Writing Quality: ⭐⭐⭐⭐⭐ Clear theoretical derivation with a complete chain of propositions.

-• Value: ⭐⭐⭐⭐⭐ Highly practical and minimal; significantly lowers the barrier to safety alignment, making it well-suited for industrial deployment.
+• Value: ⭐⭐⭐⭐⭐ Highly simple and usable, significantly lowering the threshold for safety alignment, suitable for industrial deployment.